Adnan-Shaik/Socket-Programming/README.md

 # Socket-Programming
-A small SCOKET programming script in pyhton.
+A small SCOKET programming script in python.